trevor256/MyConfig/README.md

 # new_linux_install
-A BASH script to configure new linux installs how I like it
+A BASH script to configure a new Linux install on KDE Neon

+# run
+sh config.sh